 Adolescent Dissociative Disorder

-If your teen does have a adolescent dissociative disorder, it is likely one of three diagnoses that make up the group of dissociative disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+If your teen does have a dissociative disorder, it is likely one of three diagnoses that make up the group of dissociative disorders listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 They are

 - Dissociative Amnesia